The Law Library is primarily for the use of students, faculty and staff of Widener Law Commonwealth.

 Classes may not be held in the Law Library unless they are affiliated with Widener University and approved in advance by the director.

 Off-campus access to the library databases is restricted to Law School students, faculty and staff.
 Login requires the number printed above the barcode on the back of the Widener ID.

-Visitors are permitted to use designated computers to search the library catalog, databases, and to access Federal Depository Library Program electronic materials.
+Visitors are permitted to use designated computers to search the library catalog, and access selected databases.
 Assistance in searching the online catalog or accessing the available resources is provided by reference librarians as needed.

 There is a fee for making photocopies or printing.

 The collection of the Law Library is intended primarily for legal research.
 For that reason, the majority of the materials do not circulate so that they will be available to all who use the collection.

 Students, faculty, and staff of Widener Law Commonwealth and Widener University are entitled to borrow circulating items.

 Library materials may be renewed by logging into your library account.

 The mission of the Law Library is to serve the faculty, students, and staff of the Law School.
 We also welcome visitors who wish to conduct legal research.

 To provide a safe and respectful environment that is free of disruptive behavior for collaborative and individual study and research, the Law Library expects all library users to abide by the following code of conduct: